Synvya/mcp-server/README.md

 ### get_menu_items

 Get all dishes from a specific food establishment menu.
-Returns a complete Menu object with all menu items.
+Returns a complete Menu object with menu items organized by sections.

 **Parameters:**
 - `restaurant_id` (required): Food establishment identifier